Saturday, March 12, 2016

 What created the dark cloud?

-Jones and Jones Hardware had been in the family for many generations, where you could buy a variety of items for your home and garden.
+Jones and Jones Hardware had been in the family for many generations, offering a variety of home and garden items.

-John was working with large farms helping them get grants from the government.
-Billy hated what he called second-class citizens and did everything against them.
-The Blue Collar workers he called them!
+John worked with large farms, helping them secure government grants.
+Billy hated what he called 'second-class citizens' and did everything he could to harm them.
+The Blue Collar worker, he called them!

 How could this be?
 When did they change?